 It includes the utilisation of obligatory services required in an emergency.
 The response is driven by the intensity of the emergency and includes the basic and initial services needed in an emergency, which includes firefighters, ambulance, constabularies, and rescue.
 Services are supported by several other emergency services.
 The rescue team rehearses the emergency plan to make sure to rescue and respond efficiently in an emergency.
 Fire fighting training is a response to a particular emergency, for example.

 This aspect of emergency management aims to recover an affected area and restore it to its previous state.
 The recovery helps with after-effects of an emergency and provides an immediate solution and aid to the people who are affected by it.
 The recovery is concerned with action that includes rehabilitation of people and rebuilding of destroyed property and essential infrastructure.
+It also involves debriefing of the people involved, to protect everyone’s mental health.
+To ensure the debriefing takes place effectively, professional facilitation may be required.
 It takes effort to create better infrastructure after the disaster to reduce future emergency risks.
 They give effective emergency response training and a highly experienced workforce.
 The individuals who work as emergency and rescue professionals should be very active and responsive.
 They know when, where, and how recovery has to be carried out.

 The consequences of any incident or natural disaster can be reduced significantly with effective emergency management, planning, and response.
 Poor emergency management can cause severe damage to property, people, and resources.
 Therefore, every state needs to have strong emergency management that reduces the risk of damage and prevents people from injuries and financial loss.
 The adequate risk management of a state is the guarantee for a strong economy.